 - 1. Groups are expected to self-organize, keeping the following in mind: - a.
 Groups should not comprise members of the same institute. - b.
 Ideally groups should have a balance of undergrads and seniors. - c.
 Try to get a balance in terms of the backgrounds of group members. - d.
 Ideally each team should have one member with some coding experience. - e.
 IMSc participants in particular are requested to spread out across groups. - 2.
-We expect that there will be a total of around 12 groups. - 3.
-There will be informal sessions from 5:00 6:00 pm on Dec 11 & 12, when you will have a chance to meet other participants and form groups.
-On Dec 13, from 5:00 6:00 pm, we will confirm that the groups have been formed, and start preliminary project discussions.
+We expect that there will be a total of 9 groups. - 3.
+Try to form groups by the end of the sessions tomorrow. - 4.
+There will be an informal session from 5:30 6:00 pm tomorrow when we will check to see if all the groups have formed, and start some preliminary project discussions.